How to get from Sagada to Banaue

 Keep in mind the reasonable rate we mentioned above and agree on a price before going on your way.

-Our favourite places to stay in Banaue
+Best places to stay in Banaue

 Banaue is a special place where nature feels alive around you.
 To match this vibe, the accommodations need to be pretty unique too.
 And they are!